 If you are using a Sandbox Environment, ensure that your environment is current and upgraded to the latest release.
 If you are using a Production Environment, it is automatically updated.

-To use the Content Transfer Tool, you need to be an admin user on your source instance and belong to the local AEM administrators group in the Cloud Service instance you are transferring content to.
-Unprivileged users will not be able to start ingestions.
+To start an ingestion, you must belong to the local AEM administrators group in the Cloud Service instance you are transferring content to.
+Unprivileged users cannot start ingestions without manually providing the migration token.

 If the setting Wipe existing content on Cloud instance before ingestion option is enabled, it deletes the entire existing repository and creates a new repository to ingest content into.
 This means that it resets all settings including permissions on the target Cloud Service instance.
-This is also true for an admin user added to the administrators group.
-The user must be re-added to the administrators group in order to retrieve the access token for the Content Transfer Tool.
+It is also true for an admin user added to the administrators group.
+The user must be readded to the administrators group to retrieve the access token for the Content Transfer Tool.

-The extraction key is valid for 14 days from the time it was created/renewed.
+The extraction key is valid for 14 days from the time that it was created or renewed.
 It can be renewed at any time.
-If the extraction key has expired, you will not be able to perform an extraction.
+If the extraction key has expired, you cannot perform an extraction.

 The Content Transfer Tool (CTT) does not perform any kind of content analysis before transferring content from the source instance to the target instance.
 For example, CTT does not differentiate between published and unpublished content while ingesting content into a Publish environment.
-Whatever content is specified in the migration set will be ingested into the chosen target instance.
-User has the ability to ingest a migration set into an Author instance or Publish instance or both.
-It is recommended that while moving content to a Production instance, CTT be installed on the source Author instance to move content to the target Author instance and similarly, install CTT on the source Publish instance to move content to the target Publish instance.
-Refer to Running the Content Transfer Tool on a Publish instance for more details.
+Whatever content is specified in the migration set is ingested into the chosen target instance.
+User can ingest a migration set into an Author instance or Publish instance or both.
+Adobe recommends that while moving content to a Production instance, CTT be installed on the source Author instance to move content to the target Author instance.
+And, similarly, install CTT on the source Publish instance to move content to the target Publish instance.
+See Running the Content Transfer Tool on a Publish instance for more details.

 The Users and Groups transferred by the Content Transfer Tool are only those that are required by the content to satisfy permissions.
 The Extraction process copies the entire